 Once a cloud director object has been made in CMDaemon, then the cloud director is ready to be started up.
-In Bright View the cloud director can be started by powering it up from its node settings, just like a regular node.
+In Base View the cloud director can be started by powering it up from its node settings, just like a regular node.
 If the cloud director node is not visible, then a browser refresh should clear up the cache so that it becomes visible.
-For the cloud director a clickpath to power it up is:
+For the cloud director, a navigation path to power it up is: